gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

       SGX=1 ./pal_loader helloworld   or  ./pal_loader SGX helloworld

-(2) Build and run the Python helloworld script with Graphene on SGX
+(2) Build and run the Python `helloworld.py` script with Graphene on SGX

 - Go to LibOS/shim/test/apps/python and sign the application: